Leading Lights, 2018

 Golden Triangle District, Washington DC

-LEADING LIGHTS is a colonnade where each of 34 columns has three panels of dichroic glass to create a triangular lantern mounted on steel poles.
-These dichroic glass surfaces reflect the surroundings through a veil of color.
-The colors are always shifting depending on the angle of the sun and the position of the viewer.
-The columns are exquisite jewels of luminous,transparent color, never the same.
-When direct sunlight strikes the glass surface, brilliant colored bands are projected onto the ground and nearby surfaces, so the artwork engages a much broader area that its physical boundaries.
-From some angles in certain lights, they almost disappear before our position or the light shifts and they reemerge as beacons: a gateway.
+2018, Dichroic Glass and Steel Leading Lights is a colonnade of 34 dichroic glass and steel columns, lining both sides of the 21st block of K Street in Washington DC’s Golden Triangle District.
+The columns are luminous jewels of transparent color, always changing.
+The dichroic glass surfaces reflect the surroundings through a veil of color.
+When sunlight strikes the glass surface, brilliant colored bands are projected onto the ground, so the artwork engages a much broader area beyond its’ physical boundaries.
+From some angles they almost disappear before our position or the light shifts and they reemerge as beacons.

 It is this ghostly, ‘there-not-there’ quality that speaks of the sophistication and elegance of the Golden Triangle area of Washington DC, where they are to be installed.
 As cars emerge from the underpass below these columns embrace them as they rise up through gateway.
 Visible from all the surrounding buildings and from all viewpoints, they create a cohesive place in what before was an ill-defined, non place.
 Each column is fixed at a rotation that is slightly different so different facets of the triangle are exposed in a slightly different way to the angles of light.
 At night these columns become delicately colored lanterns as solar powered lights installed in the cap come on at dusk.